Our Story

 Q: Who works at the shelter?

-In 2011, Harold hired Kaleb to be the shelter manager, webmaster, coordinator of adoptions and volunteers, and all around "pool boy" for the cats.
-Kaleb enjoys volunteering in the community as a Big Brother and in various capacities with other animal welfare agencies.
-He is licensed to rehabilitate small mammal wildlife and particularly likes opossums, squirrels, and groundhogs.
+In 2011, Harold hired Kaleb to be the shelter director, webmaster, coordinator of adoptions and volunteers, and all around "pool boy" for the cats.
+Kaleb enjoys volunteering in the community in various capacities with other animal welfare agencies and other organizations like Big Brothers/Big Sisters of America .
+He is a licensed wildlife rehabilitator and particularly likes raising baby groundhogs and opossums.
 Kaleb enjoys continuing his education and training in animal welfare and likes to do crafty things in his "free" time.
+Naps with his cats and little dog Fred are a favorite pastime.

 |